stastka/blacklist/README.md

-# Simple blacklist written in PHP
+# Simple single ip blacklist written in PHP

 Tested on
 - Linux: